khanasunil5/active-directory-home-lab/documentation/troubleshooting.md

 4. Right-clicked `CLIENT01`
 5. Selected **Disable Account**

-This action intentionally breaks the trust relationship between the workstation and the domain.
+This intentionally broke the trust relationship between the workstation and the domain.

 ---

 ### Step B: Observe the Failure on CLIENT01

-- Powered on CLIENT01
-- Attempted to log in as a domain user:
-  - `lab\jsmith`
-- Received the trust relationship error message
+attempted to log in on CLIENT01 using the domain account, which resulted in a trust relationship error message.
 ![Screenshot](https://github.com/khanasunil5/active-directory-home-lab/blob/a34419acf511e242775a7c8050c69393ebf4c337/screenshots/trust-relationship-error-client.png)
 ---